Desert Training Center: History

 This simulated theater of operation was the largest military training ground in the history of military maneuvers.
 A site near Shavers Summit (now known as Chiriaco Summit) between Indio and Desert Center, was selected as the headquarters of the DTC.
-The site, called Camp Young, was the world's largest army post.
+The site, called Camp Young after the first commandant of the Army War College and the first Army Chief of Staff Samuel Baldwin Marks Young, was the world's largest army post.

 Major General George S. Patton Jr. came to Camp Young as the first commanding general of the DTC.
 As a native of southern California, Patton knew the area well from his youth and from having participated in army maneuvers in the Mojave Desert in the 1930s.
 His first orders were to select other areas within the desert that would be suitable for the large-scale maneuvers necessary to prepare American soldiers for combat against the German Afrika Korps in the North African desert.

 Patton and his advanced team designated various locations within the area where tent camps would be built.
 The camps were situated so that each unit could train individually without interfering with the other.
 Airfields, hospitals, supply depots and sites for other support services were selected as was a corps maneuvering area.
 The plan was that each division and or major unit would train in its own area, and near the end of its training period would participate in a corps (two divisions or more) exercise in the corps maneuvering area at Palen Pass.
 Upon completion of the corps exercise, the trained units would leave the DTC, and new units would arrive to begin their training and the process repeated.